 We will be driven around our carefully chosen Puglian locations in a small private coach and will be using two comfortable hotels as our base during the week.
 Our first base is just 20 minutes from Bari airport (which is particularly great as our recommended flight arrives in the evening), and yet is an idyllic coastal hideaway that feels as though time has forgotten.
 Our hotel is in the heart of the Old Town in a stylishly converted Benedictine Monastry from where you can hear the waves crashing on the shores just yards from the Hotel’s front door.
 Our second hotel will be in the UNESCO world heritage site of Alberobello with its over 1,000 trullis straddling cobbled narrow streets.
 This incredible town offers so many photographic opportunities that we wanted you to stay right in its heart so that you could make the most of it.

-This tour is led by Peter Hendrie and Paul Sanders.
-Peter has been leading tours to Puglia for several years and was joined by Paul in 2016, both of who have a wealth of experience in photographing this location, enabling you to photograph the unknown spots.
+This tour is led by Paul Sanders.
+Paul joined Peter in 2016 leading the tour and now has a wealth of experience in photographing this location, enabling you to photograph the unknown spots.